-• Our Environment: We support climate action in our own operations.
-We became a carbon neutral5 business for the year ending 2022, a commitment we will maintain going forward.
-This involved measuring, calculating, and offsetting our carbon emissions within the Scope 1, 2, and 3 Greenhouse Gas (GHG) emissions boundary through Carbon Neutral Britain6, an external carbon accounting provider.
-This will be an annual practice that will assist us in identifying climate risks and opportunities across our operations and informing our Environmental Policy.
+Our Environment: We support climate action in our own operations.
+For the second consecutive year, we maintained our carbon neutral status6 across our business, a commitment we will uphold going forward.
+This involved measuring, calculating, and offsetting our carbon emissions within the Scope 1, 2, and 3 Greenhouse Gas (GHG) emissions boundary through Carbon Neutral Britain7, an external carbon accounting provider.
+This annual practice will assist us in identifying climate risks and opportunities across our operations.